tfpeixoto/maristela-medeiros/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.44 [30 November 2022] =
+* [Bugfix] A PHP notice was being generated if Google Bookmarks share icon was selected in the older versions of the plugin

 = 3.3.43 [1 September 2022] =
 * [New] Added Mastodon and Rutube social share icons
 * [Bugfix] Evernote and Pocket social share icons were not working